 The Island has a grocery store that is open year-round and a deli-style market that opens during the peak season.
-The Island has two realty companies, two gas stations, a marina, a hardware store, two art galleries, and two bike rental shops.
+The Island has two realty companies, two gas stations, a marina, a hardware store, two art galleries, and a bike rental shop.
 There are several major landscaping firms and general contractors.
 The small town center features three gift stores, a liquor store, and an ice cream store.
-Anchoring town green is the Fishers Island Utility building with the Fishers Island Post Office located on its first floor.
-Other venerable Island establishments include the American Legion, open year-round, and the Pequot Inn, (currently closed) with food, drink, and a light up dance floor, open about six months of the year.
+Anchoring the village green is the Fishers Island Utility building with the Fishers Island Post Office located on its first floor.
+Other venerable Island establishments include the American Legion, open year-round, and the Pequot Inn, (open in season) with food, drink, and a light up dance floor, open about six months of the year.
 Although lobstering is not what it once was on Fishers Island, there are still several lobstermen plying their trade.
 The Fishers Island Oyster Farm, established in 1959, is the island’s only remaining major farm and only product exporter.

 Emergency services are provided by the all-volunteer Fishers Island Fire Department and associated EMTs.
 A “Sea Stretcher” ambulance boat is utilized for emergency transportation to the mainland.
 Health care is made accessible to island residents and visitors by the Island Health Project, a vital non-profit organization that funds and manages a medical office near the center of town that has an associated full-time doctor who lives on Fishers Island.
 The Island’s law enforcement is provided by year-round constables who are assisted throughout the year by New York State Troopers.

-Fishers Island Ferry District provides public marine transportation services from Fishers Island to New London year around via the Race Point and Munnatawket ferries.
+Fishers Island Ferry District provides public marine transportation services from Fishers Island to New London year around via the M/V Race Point and M/V Munnatawket ferries.
 The District also manages property owned by the Town of Southold on Fishers Island including the Parade Ground, the theater, and the airport.
-Elizabeth Field, a former military airfield with two asphalt-paved runways, is situated at the western tip of the Island.
+Elizabeth Field, OB8, a former military airfield with two asphalt-paved runways, is situated at the western tip of the Island.

-Fishers Island Waste Management Tax District (FIWM) “is committed to the safe and efficient disposal of household garbage, furniture, appliances, recyclables, construction waste, yard and landscaping debris”.
+Fishers Island Waste Management Tax District (FIWMD) “is committed to the safe and efficient disposal of household garbage, furniture, appliances, recyclables, construction waste, yard and landscaping debris”.